kmhofmann/selene/docs/building.md

 To point CMake to custom library installation locations, set the `CMAKE_PREFIX_PATH` environment variable accordingly.
 For example, `export CMAKE_PREFIX_PATH=$HOME/local/libjpeg-turbo:$HOME/local/libpng`.

+The use of [Conan](https://conan.io/) as a dependency manager is also supported; see below.

 ### Building and running tests, examples, and benchmarks